Space Services Inc.

-Space Services, Inc. of America (SSIA) is a space services company that provides star naming services as well as space burial services through its subsidiary company, Celestis.
+Space Services, Inc. of America (SSIA) is a space services company and holding company.
+The primary subsidiary company, Celestis is for space burials; other activities include operation of an unofficial 'star registry'.
 Though today it buys secondary payload space on third-party commercial rockets such as Falcon 9, Taurus, and Spaceloft XL, in the 1980s the company conducted test flights of several in-house rockets.

 In 1982, their Conestoga I rocket became the first privately funded rocket to reach space.
 In October 1995, their first (and only) attempt at an orbital launch, Conestoga 1620, failed to achieve orbit due to a guidance system failure 46 seconds into its flight.
 The parent company, EER Systems, subsequently folded and the Conestoga program was cancelled.

 History

 SSIA was founded in 1980 by David Hannah.

 Percheron development

 The company initially started in the launch systems with a design by Gary Hudson, the Percheron, which was intended to dramatically lower the price of space launches.
 Key to the design was a simple pressure-fed kerosene-oxidizer engine that was intended to reduce the costs associated with "throwing away" the booster.
 Various loads could be accommodated by clustering the basic modules together.
 SSIA conducted an engine test firing of the Percheron from Matagorda Island on August 5, 1981, but the rocket exploded on the pad due to a malfunction.
 SSIA then parted ways with Hudson.